satellitecomponent/Neurite/README.md

 - **Intuitive Note Navigation:** Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.

 ### `Unbounded AI Exploration`
-An open world generative landscape for thought integrated with cutting edge artificial intelligence.
+An open world generative landscape for thought integrated with artificial intelligence.

 Connect to the AI using an OpenAI API key or from directly within your browser via [webLLM](https://mlc.ai/web-llm/).
 Let the Mandelbrot set shape the endless topology for your mind-map, guiding it into an interconnected tapestry of thoughts, references, and creativity.